Man using a hearing aid companion microphone while watching television with his grandkids

 A remote microphone can be very helpful in these situations.
 If there is only one speaker or presenter at a time, that person can speak directly into the microphone.
 It can also be used in a boardroom meeting by placing the microphone in the center of the table.
 This will make it easier to follow and engage with the conversation.

-To hear better in social gatherings
+3. To hear better in social gatherings

 Social gatherings, such as parties or events, typically feature a lot of background noise.
 For those with hearing loss, these situations can be frustrating, and some may choose to avoid them entirely—but using a remote microphone can alleviate some of the stress and strain of conversing in these environments.

-To further improve the sound quality of hearing aids
+4. To further improve the sound quality of hearing aids

-To overcome special hearing needs
+5. To overcome special hearing needs

 Every hearing aid user can benefit from a remote microphone, but it can be especially helpful to someone with special hearing needs.
-Some people, especially those getting older or people with untreated hearing loss, have poor speech discrimination abilities, even with hearing aids.
+Some people, like those getting older or people with untreated hearing loss, have poor speech discrimination abilities, even with hearing aids.
 These people will often hear better when using a remote hearing aid microphone because the sound is more direct and clear.

 Remote microphones also help children and adults with auditory processing difficulties and disorders, who find it harder to distinguish between speech and background noise.
 These people might have normal hearing or even a slight hearing loss, but need a bit of extra help when listening to something very important.

-Lexie’s Companion Hearing Aid Microphone
+Lexie’s Hearing Aid Companion Microphone

 Lexie’s companion microphone is a portable, effective option for getting all the benefits of a hearing aid microphone.
 It fits easily into your pocket so that you can take it with you wherever you go.
 It comes with a small, compact charger that makes it easy for you to keep it charged.
 Best of all, it’s simple to use and pairs easily with the Lexie Lumen.